TomDemeranville/orcid-update-java/README.md

 Requires: Google Eclipse Plugin, Maven2 Eclipse plugin. (these can both be removed from pom if not using ecplise)

 ##TODO:

+Create Unit tests that perform a round trip login?
+Or at least mock one.

 Split out Oricd Client and XML bindings into separate maven artifact.
 Make this availble in public maven repository.